helinus/ForgeEssentialsWikiFork/IRC-Channel-Rules.md

 Rule #12: Logging in, pinging a dev, then logging out will get you a permanent ip ban.
 It's bloody annoying.

+Rule #13: There is not, never has been, and never will be any integration with BukkitForge or MCPC.
+Period.
+End of discussion.

 You are always welcome in the IRC channel (irc.esper.net/#forgeessentials) if you follow these rules.

 Webchat: http://webchat.esper.net/?nick=FEUser...&channels=forgeessentials&prompt=1